-Learning Assistance
+The Learning Assistance Center is located in the Educational Resource Center complex, Room A-103, adjacent to the University library (lower level).
 The Center offers programs designed to assist students who want to learn more in less time with greater ease and confidence.
 The thrust of learning assistance is a personalized-diagnostic approach to learning skills development in areas such as:

--General Study Skills -Study Management
+- -General Study Skills-Spelling-Study Management-Writing

--Listening/Notetaking -Study-reading
+- Listening/Notetaking

+Study-reading

--Examination Techniques
+Examination Techniques

+Library Research

+Concentration

+Tutorial Assistance